 An analysis of the history, culture, and major problems of the Filipino-American community, with special emphasis on Hawaii.
 The course covers the process of immigration, cultural transition and acculturation, family and social organizations, educational problems and achievements, housing and job availability, and conflict with existing ethnic communities.
 A historical analysis of the transition from plantation paternalism to urban competition will also be included.
 (3 hrs. lect.)

 SOCIAL SERVICES (SOSER)

-21 Social Work Theories and Practices (3)
+21 Family Dynamics and the Social Work Interview (3)